Chemical ecology: Defense

 Counter shading depicted by a bobtail squid in comparison to a non light producing marine organism.

 Many marine organisms use chemical defenses to deter predators.
 For example, some crustaceans and mesograzers, such as the Pseudamphithoides incurvaria, use toxic algae and seaweeds as a shield against predation by covering their bodies in these plants.
 These plants produce phycotoxins, diterpenes such as pachydictyol-A and dictyol-E, which have been shown to deter predators.
 Demonstrating this symbiotic relationship are cyanobacteria and shrimp.
 The snapping shrimp Alpheus frontalis has been observed in utilizing Moorena bouillonii, a cyanobacterium, for shelter and food.
 M. bouillonii produces compounds that are toxic to other marine organisms and coral but its relationship with A. frontalis demonstrates the use of M. bouillonii as a deterrent and shelter to protect A. frontalis.
 Other marine organisms produce chemicals endogenously to defend themselves.
 For example, the finless sole (Pardachirus marmoratus) produces a toxin that paralyzes the jaws of would-be predators.
 Many zoanthids produce potent toxins, such as palytoxin, which is one of the most poisonous known substances.
 Some species of these zooanthids are very brightly colored, which may be indicative of aposematic defense.

 Another defensive measure that involves chemical ecology and marine ecology is the bobtail squid's light organ.
 The bobtail which is located in Hawaii contains a light organ that houses consumed bacterium Vibrio fischeri, V. fisheri bacterium utilizes quorum sensing to indicate expression for bioluminescence, for down welling light intensity.
-Down welling light intensity allows the bobtail squid to hind from predators by mimicking moonlight and starlight intensity as it hunts for prey at night.
+Down welling light intensity allows the bobtail squid to hide from predators by mimicking moonlight and starlight intensity as it hunts for prey at night.
 There is also development of blue crab defense, which utilizes sensory organs for detecting chemical changes in the water to alert them of predators.
 When alerted blue crabs will hide as a defensive strategy.
 The urine from predators acts as a selective pressure so that blue crabs which are more sensitive to chemical change are likely to survive.
 Those that survive increase the likelihood that offspring develop the same sensory organs for detection.
 However, there is a distinctive difference between development of the sensory organs, ability to process or accumulate toxins or bacteria compared to leaned or habit developing defensive strategy.